Yoyodyne-IT/2024_PTS/README.md

 If you'e setting up your own instances of the tools, you will need to be pretty fluent using linux.

-# Attendance at hack.lu 2023
+# Attendance at PTS 2023

 Please make sure before attending this workshop that you can install python 3 software on your device, and your device should preferably be running Ubuntu 22.04